panziyi1/VecGeom/Overview.md

 OLD text **which I believe is wrong** A placed solid does not have a direct correspodance in Geant4 - it combines characteristics of 'solid' (G4VSolid) with the transformation that resides in physical volumes (G4VPhysicalVolume).

-### How we create geometry objects via factories
-The factory class VolumeFactory is the recommended way to create placed volume with different specialisations.

-[ Creating a shape/solid optimally in VecGeom ]

 ### The struct describing each shape

 How to create a geometry setup in VecGeom